Have you ever wondered how WordPress actually works behind the scenes?

 21. Do Action ‘init’

 WordPress has so far loaded all the crucial information it needs.
 Now it fires the ‘init’ action.
+This action also registers blocks available in the core or provided by any plugins installed on that website.

 22. Do Action ‘widget_init’